bhargavi852004/AI-Driven-Guest-Experience-Personalization-System-for-Hospitality/README.md

-# AI-Powered Guest Experience Personalization System for Hospitality
+# AI-Driven Guest Experience Personalization System for Hospitality

 ## Project Overview
 This project develops an **AI-driven system** to enhance hospitality guest experiences using **Large Language Models (LLMs)** like OpenAI GPT and Meta LLaMA.
 The system analyzes guest feedback, monitors sentiment trends, and dynamically personalizes recommendations for dining, activities, and amenities.
 By integrating real-time alerts for service teams, the solution ensures adaptive, tailored experiences that evolve with guest preferences during their stay.